busebaser/Deep_Learning/README.md

 rnn.ipynb -> Creating RNN model using Keras IMDB dataset

 autoencoders -> Image compression and reconstruction with autoencoders model using Fashion MNIST dataset.

+transfer_learning.ipynb -> Classifying drug and vitamin types using MobileNetV2 model with Transfer Learning.